Bassanthossamxx/REMS-Backend/docs/payments_api_documentation.md

 }
 ```

-Notes
-- "Last month" means the previous calendar month (e.g., if today is 2025-10-25, last month is 2025-09-01..2025-09-30).
-- Summary fields are emitted per-item but are identical within a given response page as they are unit-level summaries.

 Errors
 - 401 Unauthorized (missing/invalid token)
 - 403 Forbidden (authenticated but not admin)
 - 404 Not Found (if `unit_id` does not exist)